How to Mix 808s

 This article has pretty much been due for a while.
-Making 808s really hit hard is a little tricky.
-But I’m going to break it down along with some audio examples (and some 808s you can happily nab for your own use).
+Making 808s really hit hard can be a little tricky.
+But I’m going to break it down along with some audio examples.

 Of course, to have an 808 that just fits in the record, you need an arrangement that makes sense for it.